JAMadison/Prompt_Reveal/README.md

 <h1>Prompt Reveal</h1>

 Prompt Reveal is a user interface created with Python, tkinter & PILLOW that allows you to manage your AUTO1111 / Vlad styles.csv file, making it easier to work with AI-generated prompts.
-It is wrapped by pyinstaller to creat a singlefile for ease of use.
+It is wrapped by pyinstaller to create a single file for ease of use.

 <h3>Installation and Usage</h3>